-Mixed seafood roasted with chilli was our next delight.
+Mixed Seafood Roasted with Chili was our next delight.
 For anyone who loves seafood this a must!

-The taste, texture, aroma and variety all on a bed of glass noodles with a chilli hit, gets me every time.
+The taste, texture, aroma and variety all on a bed of glass noodles with a chili hit, gets me every time.

 As I was dining with a Thai (my better half) we also opted for the obligatory Som Tam and, as I previously stated, although a Thai street food main this dish it was presented beautifully and brought the real taste of Thailand in a contemporary, refined way.

 Addictively hot, refreshingly crunchy, intensely savoury and insanely sour all topped with large prawns.